SEOULSPACE

 The Host

-Another film by Bong Joon-ho makes the list!
+Another film by Bong Joon-ho makes a list!
 This time it is a film about a monster living in the Han River.
 It is a 2006 South Korean monster film directed by Bong Joon-ho and starring Song Kang-ho, Byun Hee-bong, Park Hae-il, Go Ah-sung, and Yoon Je-moon.
 The film tells the story of Park Gang-du, a man working at his father’s small snack bar near the Han River, whose life changes after his daughter Hyun-seo is abducted and taken away by a monstrous creature that emerges from the river.

 Gang-du is frantic to find her and enlists the help of his father, Nam-il; his brother, Nam-joo; and Nam-joo’s girlfriend, Seo-hyun.
-They eventually discover that the creature is sensitive to light and sound and that it can be killed with fire.
+They eventually discover that the creature is sensitive to light and sound and can be killed with fire.
 With this information, they set out to save Hyun-seo before it’s too late.

 Released: 2006